getweek/issues/README.md

 # [Week](https://app.getweek.pro/)
- Week is an app where you can plan your week.
+ Week is an app where you can plan your schedule.

 ## Planned features
 ### Tasks